 Thank you for being an integral part of the Brooklyn Youth Chorus community.
-As we are quickly approaching our 25th season as an organization, we acknowledge that your support and presence has helped to grow us into the high-level institution we are today.
+During our 25th Anniversary as an organization, we acknowledge that your support and presence has helped to grow us into the high-level institution we are today.
 This year, we are working to maintain our active presence throughout the borough and to strengthen the tight-knit family that we call Brooklyn Youth Chorus.
 We encourage you to use this page as a home base for all community events and spotlights.
 Please check back frequently.Resonance Community Program

 LEAH MILES AND THE NEW ENGLAND PREMIERE OF ENTANGLED

 Leah Miles, Brooklyn Youth Chorus teaching artist, shares big news about her latest play, Entangled.
 Directed by Nate Bertone, you can experience Entangled beginning September 21 at the Salem Theatre Company.
 What makes the news even better?
 Entangled features the voices of Felix and Leo Hartley, two choristers from Brooklyn Youth Chorus, who help unearth childhood memories throughout the play.
 Don’t miss it!